August 3, 2022

-Following our recent attempts to create a rudimentary playlist of songs that tell us something or perhaps nothing about office design, office life and office furniture, here’s another look at how the parochial world of the workplace can brush up against popular culture.
+Following our recent attempts to create a rudimentary playlist of songs that tell us something, or perhaps nothing, about office design, office life and office furniture, here’s another look at how the parochial world of the workplace can brush up against popular culture.
 It does this unnoticed for most people, I suppose, but not for those of us bound up in this world.
-We can’t ignore the brief glimpse of an Aeron chair’s ubiquitous mesh without a synapse firing up.
+We’re not the sort of people who can ignore the regular, brief glimpse of an Aeron chair’s ubiquitous mesh without a synapse of recognition sparking up.
 So, here is a brief rundown of nine movies that use office design to make a plot point or set up a character development.

 Zoolander may not be a great film but it has its moments and does come alive every time the Mugatu character arrives to eat up the scenery.
 Of course, as an unreconstructed deskhead, I am always tempted to look over the shoulders of the characters in a film to see what they are sitting on.
 Mugatu sits on an Arne Jacobsen Egg chair.
 It’s over 50 years old but screams DESIGNER, hence its place under his backside.
 It provides an easy shorthand and so is widely recognised, but its ubiquity including as a way for places like McDonald’s to flag up a new approach to their interiors with a mixture of fakes and originals means it can feel overused.